 Circuit Capacity Reports

-Pursuant to section 43.62(a)(2) of the Commission’s rules, 47 C.F.R. § 43.62(a)(2), all licensees of international submarine cables are required to file a report showing the capacity of the submarine cable as of December 31 of the preceding calendar year and the planned capacity of the cable.
-(For cables with more than one licensee, the licensees shall determine which licensee files the report.)
-Each cable landing licensee shall file a report showing its capacity on submarine cables between the United States and foreign points as of December 31 of the preceding calendar year.
-See http://www.fcc.gov/encyclopedia/circuit-capacity-report
+Section 43.62(a)(2) of the Commission’s rules requires all licensees of international submarine cables to file a report showing the capacity of the submarine cable as of December 31 of the preceding calendar year and the planned capacity of the cable.
+For cables with more than one licensee, the licensees shall determine which licensee files the report.
+For a list of prior Circuit Capacity Reports, please visit this website: https://www.fcc.gov/general/circuit-capacity-report.

 The following information summarizes the steps for filing a cable landing license application, including paying any applicable fee.
 There is an application fee for initial licenses (SCL-LIC), substantive assignments and transfers of control of a license (SCL-ASG and SCL-T/C), and requests for special temporary authority (SCL-STA).
 There is no application fee for pro forma assignments and transfers of a license (SCL-ASG and SCL-T/C), Amendments (SCL-AMD), Modifications (SCL-MOD), or Landing Point Notifications (SCL-LPN).
 Once a feeable application is filed, the filing fee must be paid and processed before the Commission can begin processing the application.